Nootropics are supplements used to boost cognition and memory. In other words – smart drugs.

 - A meta-analysis of nine studies concluded that Bacopa monnieri improves cognition and speed of attention.[ref]

-NPTN gene: A study that looked at which genes were upregulated in brain cells with Bacopa found that it increases neuroplastin (NPTN gene).
-Interestingly, this is the same gene that has been identified as impacting the thickness of the cortex of the brain.
+NPTN gene: A study examining which genes were upregulated in brain cells with Bacopa found that it increases neuroplastin (NPTN gene).
+Interestingly, this is the same gene that has been identified as impacting the thickness of the brain’s cortex.

 Check your genetic data for rs7171755 (23andMe v4; AncestryDNA):